anushkakulk/reversi/docs/README.md

 also added a method that returns a copy of the current board, for the same reasons.
 - added a clear explanation of our tile coordinates

+## Changes for Part 3
+- fixed the key press functionality from pt2 to now work with a player action interface that follows the notification/subscriber pattern (it used to just print to command line, now we have a methods notifyMoveChosen and notifyPassChosen that get called when a tile selected + `enter` and `spacebar` is pressed, respectively
+- made an update method for the JPanel, then when called, will repaint the view's board.
+- created a new type of IPlayerMove, called `HumanChoice` that gets returned from the human strategy's playStrategy method since the Optional.of(ReversiPosn) indicates a move and Optional.empty indicates a pass. for a human, they won't be using their strategy to determine their next move, they would be making that decision through the view, so therefore they need their own representation of their move for their strategy.
+- added more detail to readme about what specific key presses mean.

+## NOTE FOR GRADERS: EXTRA CREDIT FROM PART 2
+We successfully implemented and tested a human strategy, strategies 1, 2, and 3, and the ability to combine the strategies in any order (using a strategy that takes in a list of strategies and executes them in order (if the first fails, try the second... and so on until all strats in the list have been tried)) from the course website.
+This is all present in src/cs500.reversi/player.